Teaching Students About Online Advertising: 12 Experts Share Advice

 Kids love to thwart the “bad guys” which give parents the opportunity to turn this exercise into a game.
 Have your child point out any marketing “traps” they see and talk through how they can avoid falling into them.
 Some ads are trickier than others, keep an eye out for contests and "freemiums" in games.

-11. Help your child go from being a passive consumer to an active consumer
+11. Help them go from being a passive consumer to an active consumer

 Jennifer Lipsitt-McLean, Mom Bible